 Tag: salon (5)

-In the 17th and 18th centuries, salons flourished in Paris, Vienna, and the rest of Europe.
+In the 17th and 18th centuries, salons flourished in Paris, Vienna, and across Europe.

-Salons were social gatherings hosted in private homes, usually by prominent women, in which men and women engaged in intellectual conversation in pursuit of knowledge.
+Salons were social gatherings held in private homes, usually by prominent women, where men and women engaged in intellectual conversation to pursue knowledge.

 The women who hosted these salons were known as salonnières.
-They had a lot of power to run the conversation and dictate what and how topics were talked about.
+They had a lot of power to run the conversation and dictate what topics were discussed and how.

 The salons of Early Modern Revolutionary France played an integral role in the cultural and intellectual development of France.